rilhia/dataiku-test/tutorial/document.md

 ### 15. Startup Function(s)
-•	The startup function enableButtons(false) ensures that the user’s game play buttons are initially disabled when the game is loaded.
+- The startup function **enableButtons(false)** ensures that the user’s game play buttons are initially disabled when the game is loaded.
 This is a safeguard to prevent the player from interacting with the game controls before the proper setup is complete and a playerId is created/identified.

 ```javascript

         // Start with buttons disabled
         enableButtons(false);
 ```

+### Reflections and Next Steps

+While the game is now playable, there are still many ways it could be enhanced.
+For example:

+- **Computer Logic**: The computer uses a simplistic method to choose fields, relying on player data and field weaknesses.
+A better process could be developed to make better or more realistic decisions.
+- **UI Design**: The interface is bare-bones and could benefit from more a lot of polish.
+Enhancing the visual design, adding animations, or improving the card layout would make it more engaging.
+- **Win Conditions**: The game ends when one player reaches 14 cards, but this isn’t necessarily the most compelling way to declare a winner.
+You could add win conditions based on rounds, points, or even by introducing different game modes for variety.
+- **Player Session Handling**: While player data is stored using localStorage, this is not ideal for longer-term game tracking.
+Adding server-side storage or integrating with a database could allow for a more persistent game, especially if multiple players want to access the game from different devices.
+- **Lazy Developer Syndrome**: Some parts of the code (like console logging when certain conditions aren’t met) were left in for quick debugging.
+Ideally, this should be replaced with error handling and user-friendly messaging.

+These are just a few ideas for improving the project.
+I’d love to hear how others might build upon or tweak this game, so feel free to fork it, share your modifications, or suggest new features!

+### Conclusion

+And that’s a wrap!
+We’ve turned a quirky Game API into a working game, imperfections and all.
+Unlike Red Bull Racing, I don’t have a “sister team” to lean on for extra help (…and for the record, I’m not a Red Bull fan! 😉).
+But that’s part of the fun, and I’d love to hear your thoughts on tweaks or improvements.